 Code End of Autumn/Spring Term End of the Year GDS On track to be working at greater depth , within the expected standard.
 Working at greater depth, within the expected standard.
 EXS On track to reach expected standard.
 At expected standard.
 WTS Working towards expected standard (able to access parts of the NC within their key stage).
 Working towards expected standard (able to access parts of the NC within their key stage).
-BLW Working below the expected standard (unable to access any of the NC within their key stage).
 Working below the expected standard (unable to access any of the NC within their key stage).